 VBA Variable Declaration Example #5 – Long

 Data type Long is also used to store numbers.
 They can store number between -2,147,483,648 to 2,147,483,647.
-Here you must have a question if Integer and Long both can store number than why do we use Integer?
+Here you must have a question if Integer and Long both can store numbers, then why do we use Integer?

-Here is the answer, Integer takes two bytes space, however, Long need 8 bytes of space.
-So when you know that number can be stored as an integer you should not use long else your program running time will increase.
+Here is the answer, Integer takes two bytes of space.
+However, Long needs 8 bytes of space.
+So when you know that number can be stored as an integer, you should not use long else your program running time will increase.

 Sub VBA_Code_long() Dim distance As Long distance = 13832000 MsgBox "Distance between the North Pole and the South Pole is " & distance & " Meter" End Sub

-If you use an integer as a data type in the above code then this will through error.
+If you use an integer as a data type in the above code, then this will go through error.
 You can try it.

 Points to Remember